-This is the class website for University College Dublin module International Money and Banking (ECON30150) being taught by Professor Karl Whelan in Spring 2017
+This is the class website for University College Dublin module International Money and Banking (ECON30150) which was taught by Professor Karl Whelan in Spring 2020.

 Source Material and Readings

 A Comparative Chronology of Money.
 Website based on A History of Money from Ancient Times to the Present Day by Glyn Davies.